The page navigation is complete. You may now navigate the page content as you wish.

 </Hds::Layout::Grid>

-Column min-widths specified using pixels or other fixed units, allows you to create layouts which are “automatically” responsive.
+Specifying column min-widths using fixed units such as pixels, allows you to create layouts which are “automatically” responsive.
+To create fully responsive layouts using defined break points, see columnWidth.

 Grid within a wider view